 How to intelligently post to Reddit

 A common mistake for beginners is to place all posts on the extremely general Reddit.com subreddit.
 It is a Reddit best practice to post on more niche subreddits where you won’t be immediately buried by newer posts.
 Post to the most specific active subreddit you can find, and give it a captivating title.

 If posting an image, I suggest using Imgur, and linking with the ‘Direct Link’ option.
 This ensures your post will include a thumbnail, and users with the popular Reddit Enhancement Suite will be able to expand the image without leaving the website.

 If people comment on your posts, be sure to respond to them.
 And when doing so, make sure to speak like a normal person, not someone with marketing speak.
 While that should all go without saying, marketing through Social Engagement can be very confusing to some people.

 If you’re using Reddit for your brand, then you want to track the traffic it sends to your website to monitor the user behavior of this audience.
 The three fields I would track are Source (Reddit.com), Medium (subreddit), and Campaign (Title of your post).
 Creating the URL extension to track these fields through Google Analytics can be done through the free tool Google Campaign URL Builder.

 What is awesome content?

-Continue the cycle of being an active commenter on the subreddits of your brand.
-Give some upvotes, give some downvotes, and post some awesome content.
+Continue the cycle of being an active commenter on the subreddits relevant to your brand.
+Give some upvotes, give some downvotes (if you feel so compelled), and post some awesome content.
 What is awesome content?
 Awesome content is something creative, shareable, and relevant.
 This could be the topic of its own post, but some quick examples include:

 - A beautiful photograph